We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Splash doesn’t charge fees for applying, so your main cost is the interest you’ll pay on the amount you borrow.
 Splash offers both fixed and variable interest rate options for general student loan refinancing:

 Variable rates.
-Rates go up and down over the life of your loan, ranging from 2.70% to 7.44%.
+Rates go up and down over the life of your loan, starting from 2.45%.

 If you choose a variable rate option, you won’t necessarily end up with a rate within the stated range the entire time you’re paying off your loan.
 To understand why, you need to know how Splash calculates your variable rate.

-To protect borrowers from high LIBOR rates, Splash caps interest rates at 9% for five- and eight-year terms and 10% for 12 – and 15-year terms.
+To protect borrowers from high LIBOR rates, Splash caps interest rates between 9% and 16% depending on the loan term.

 Does Splash offer any discounts?